Finding Eigenvalues the Rupert Way: Boundary value problems

-With the boundary bundle, we are now in the position to utilize Way's method to calculate the multiplicity of eigenvalues contained within $K^\circ$.
-By utilizing the determinant bundle, as in Section \ref{section:extension}, we may obtain the Chern class of the line bundle defined from the determinant bundle over the boundary bundle $\Lambda^k(E)$.
-The wedge product of the solutions $\{\mu_i(\lambda,x): i=1,...,k\}$ forms a solution to the associated system on $\Lambda^k(\mathbb{C}^n)$ $A^{(k)}$ system where the fibers of the determinant bundle will be defined.
+With the bundle view of boundary value problems with $\lambda-$dependent boundary conditions, we are in the position to utilize the method geometric phase to relate the total multiplicity of eigenvalues contained within $K^\circ$ to the relative phase of paths in the bundle.
+Utilizing the determinant bundle, as in \S\ref{section:extension}, we will recover the Chern number of the boundary bundle $E$ through the relative phase.
+The wedge product of the solutions $\{\sigma_i(\lambda,x): i=1,...,k\}$ will form a solution to the associated system on $\Lambda^k\left(\mathbb{C}^n\right)$ $A^{(k)}$ for which we can compute the phase.